Booster1212/plugin-attachmenteditor/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the [GPL-3.0] License - see the LICENSE.md file for details

 ## Links